 Instructions

-- On a cutting board, lay your chicken breasts flat and slicing it halfway but not all the way through.
-You should be able to open the breast into two adjoined "wings".Β
+- On a large cutting board, lay your chicken breasts flat and butterfly each breast by equally slicing it halfway but not all the way through.
+You should be able to open the breast into two adjoined "wings".

-- Season each breast on both sides with salt and black pepper.
+- Evenly season each chicken breast on both sides with salt and black pepper.

-- Prepare three shallow bowls.
-Fill the first with all purpose flour.
-In the second, beat your eggs.
-In the third, fill it with panko breadcrumbs.
-Coat each seasoned breast in all-purpose flour until it is well coated.
-Then generously dredge in beaten egg and lastly panko breadcrumbs ensuring no bald spots.
+- Place flour into a large shallow bowl.
+In the second bowl, beat your eggs.
+In the last bowl, evenly spread-out panko breadcrumbs.
+Evenly dredge each seasoned breast in all-purpose flour, then beaten egg and lastly in the panko breadcrumbs ensuring no bald spots.

-- Transfer fried chicken katsu to a wire rack or paper towel lined plate.
-Allow this to cool a bit for a few minutes before enjoying with homemade Katsu sauce.
+- Transfer fried chicken to a wire rack set over a baking sheet or paper towel lined plate to remove excess oil.
+Allow this to cool a bit for a few minutes.

 Char C